Sh3b0/cplus/docs/documentation.md

 var a : integer is 20;
 var b : boolean is false;
 var c : real is 1.5;
+var d : string is "Hello AC+";
-var d : integer; # will not be initialized unless global var x is 5;      # x becomes integer automatically var y is true;   # y becomes boolean automatically var z is 0.5;    # z becomes real automatically
+var e : integer; # will not be initialized unless global var x is 5;      # x becomes integer automatically var y is true;   # y becomes boolean automatically var z is 0.5;    # z becomes real automatically var w is "HI!";   # w becomes string automatically
 ```

 ### Type Declaration: